Workout

 Results of Exercise on Mitochondrial Health.

-- More effective muscle response to energy demands .
+• More efficient muscle response to energy demands.

-Additionally, larger, more efficient mitochondria may help reduce muscle fatigue and improve endurance during prolonged exercise.
+On top of that, bigger and more functional mitochondria may be a contributing factor to diminished muscle fatigue and increased endurance during prolonged exercise.

 Frequently Asked Questions.